mmourcia/audio-guestbook/README.md

 * Be able to use the rotary dialer to execute some actions
 * Be able to leave an audio message
 * Be able to use mic and speaker from the main phone as well as the secondary speaker
-* Be able to make it ring as it used to (Spoiler : I didn't managed to make it work snirf ...)
+* Be able to make it ring as it used to (Spoiler : I didn't managed to make original bell work ...
+But I suggest another way to perform it)
 * Use a rgb led to provide a status to users
 * Send voice messages to a telegram channel